CAFapi/caf-common/codec-yaml/README.md

 ---

 Utilizes SnakeYAML to serialize/deserialize data.
-Within it there are two different versions:
+There are two different versions:

 - **Strict Version** - does not allow missing properties
 - **Lenient Version** - allows missing properties